• Cart

 Sub Belts

-For a 5-point racing harness: Center mount the single sub belt through the sub strap hole at 20 degrees forward of the inside seat back.
+5-point racing harness.
+Center mount the single sub belt through the sub strap hole at 20 degrees forward of the inside seat back.
 Never wrap the belt around the front of the seat; always use the pass-through.

-For a 6-point racing harness: Mount the dual sub straps to separate anchors approximately 4 to 6 inches apart and 2 to 3 inches right and left of center.
+6-point racing harness.
+Mount the dual sub straps to separate anchors approximately 4 to 6 inches apart and 2 to 3 inches right and left of center.
 Angle the belt at -20 degrees rearward through the sub-strap hole in the seat.

 Pro tip: Center the cam lock or latch-and-link hub 1 to 2 inches below the belly button.

-If you race on a weekly basis, install a bar or roll cage in your competition car to get the best protection and security on the track.
-But, if you want to trick out your non-competition sports car with a racing harness because it just looks so cool, here's how to install one without a bar or roll cage.
+Install a bar or roll cage in your competition car to get the best protection and security on the track.
+But if you want to trick out your non-competition sports car with a harness because it just looks so cool, here’s how to install one without a bar or roll cage.

 • Clear out the back seat and pull out any seat belt clips that are stuffed between the seats.